DistributedProofreaders/guiguts/INSTALL.md

 * [XQuartz](https://www.xquartz.org/)
 * Perl & [Perl modules](#perl-modules)

-This is necessary because the version of Perl that comes with MacOS does not have the necessary header files to build the Perl package dependencies that Guiguts requires.
+This is necessary because the version of Perl that comes with macOS does not have the necessary header files to build the Perl package dependencies that Guiguts requires.

 ### Extracting Guiguts

-Unzip `guiguts-mac-n.n.n.zip` to some location on your computer (double click the zip file in Finder or run `unzip guiguts-mac-n.n.n.zip` on the command line).
+Download and unzip `guiguts-mac-n.n.n.zip` to some location on your computer (double click the zip file in Finder or run `unzip guiguts-mac-n.n.n.zip` on the command line).
 You can move the `guiguts` directory it creates to anywhere you want.
 A common place for this is your home directory.

 ### XCode Command Line Tools